esmith80/movie-awards/user_guide.md

 To nominate a movie:
 1. Click the `Nominate` button on the right side of the search listing.
-2. The movie poster is displayed in the `Nominations` area.
+2. The movie poster is displayed in the `Nominations` area and that search listing will show a nomination icon 🏆 to indicate it has been nominated.
->:information_source: You may only nominate five (5) movies.
-If you have reached the maximum amount of nominations, a banner is displayed at the top of the screen.

->:information_source:&nbsp; To remove a movie from the nominations area, click the purple **X** icon in the corner of the nominated movie's poster.
+To remove a movie from the nominations list:
+1. Click the purple **X** icon in the corner of the nominated movie's poster.

+>:information_source:&nbsp; You may nominate a maximum of five (5) movies.
+The application automatically saves the nominations and preserves them if you navigate away from the page or close your browser.
+The list of nominations is associated with your device, and so accessing the site on a different device provides a seperate list of nominations.